AmyPhung/amyphung.github.io/classes.md

 ## Modeling and Simulation in Python (Fall 2017)
 This class covered different types of models and how to implement them in Python to generate useful insights from a given dataset.
 #### Projects:
+- Whale Populations Model
+- Iced Coffee Model
+- Freefall NERF Dart Model

 ---

 ## Design Nature (Fall 2017)
 This class is intended as an introduction to mechanical engineering, where using SolidWorks to design and fabricate projects is first introduced.
 This class also had a significant emphasis on observing nature as a source of inspiration for design.
 #### Projects:
-- Alarm Clock Hopper:
+- Alarm Clock Hopper
-- Goblin Shark 4th Grade Play Experience:
+- Goblin Shark 4th Grade Play Experience